Why Employee Value Proposition Matters

 You can start with your team and then expand to other employees.

 A strong EVP builds trust and a sense of community within your organisation.
 Your employees are the most effective ambassadors for your company.
-When they understand how they are unique and valuable, they become the most effective marketing agents for your brand.
+When they understand their uniqueness and value, they become your brand's most effective marketing agents.

 How to Create an Employee Value Proposition